HistoriaOffical/docs/governance/basex.rst

 .. figure:: /img/basex1.png
    :width: 400px

-Login to the BaseX application and go to Masternodes->My Masternode.
+Add your masternode details.
+Indentity, Collateral Transaction Hash, and Collateral Index is required.

 .. figure:: /img/basex2.png
    :width: 400px

-Login to the BaseX application and go to Masternodes->My Masternode.
+Copy your **votingAddress** private key in to the "Voting Priv Keys" field.
+Add a different password than what you use to login to the website, to encrypt your private key.
+Click the Update Private Key Data button.

 .. figure:: /img/basex3.png
    :width: 400px